Every theory is eventually of presheaf type: A completeness theorem

-\begin{definition} $\kappa =cf(\kappa )\geq \aleph _0$. $\mathcal{C}$ is $\kappa $-lex (i.e.~it is a category with $<\kappa $-limits).
+\begin{definition} $\kappa =cf(\kappa )\geq \aleph _0$. $\mathcal{C}$ is $\kappa $-lex.
 A class $E$ of extremal epimorphic families is said to be \emph{compatible with $<\kappa $-limits} if \begin{enumerate} \item Each member of $E$ is pullback-stable (i.e.~its pullback along any map is extremal epimorphic). $E^{pb}$ denotes the class of extremal epimorphic families obtained this way. \item Given a rooted cotree (as a diagram in $\mathcal{C}$), such that on any vertex its predecessors form a member of $E^{pb}$, every branch has length $<\kappa $ and every branch is continuous (objects sitting at limit points are limits in $\mathcal{C}$); it follows that the transfinite cocomposition of the branches is extremal epimorphic.

 \adjustbox{scale=0.65,center}{

 \tikzset{every picture/.style={line width=0.75pt}}

 }